 Parity-violating deep inelastic asymmetry measurements are directly sensitive to differences in the quark flavors as illustrated by Eq.
-7. To examine this hypothesis that there is a significant flavor dependence in non-isoscalar nuclei, we proposed to utilize large proton-neutron asymmetry nuclei.
+2. To examine this hypothesis that there is a significant flavor dependence in non-isoscalar nuclei, we proposed to utilize large proton-neutron asymmetry nuclei.
 For this experiment, we choose a target of 48Ca.
-48Ca has a larger fractional neutron excess than other nuclei of similar mass, and as such is expected to have a larger flavor dependence, as seen in the Cloët-Bentz-Thomas (CBT) model [22], described below, for which the flavor-dependent effect is half the size in 56Fe compared to 48Ca.
+48Ca has a larger fractional neutron excess than other nuclei of similar mass, and as such is expected to have a larger flavor dependence, as seen in the CBT model [22] (Fig. 2) for which the flavor-dependent effect is half the size in 56Fe compared to 48Ca.
 For heavier nuclei like 208Pb (or targets like depleted uranium and gold with similar N/Z), the flavor dependence scales roughly as N/A. While this yields a ~25% larger effect than for 48Ca, these high-Z nuclei have much larger radiative and Coulomb corrections, and generate much larger radiation backgrounds at the same thickness as the 48Ca target.
 The loss of rate associated with maintaining acceptable radiation levels is large enough that the overall figure of merit is worse, even with the larger expected signal for flavor dependence.

-We will discuss a range of models that can make quantitative predictions of the flavor dependence of the EMC effect, which can provide guidance as to the expected signal size and thus inform the precision required for making a significant measurement.
-However, the goal of the experiment is not to test any specific model, but to provide a clean and sensitive extraction of flavor-dependent nuclear effects in a sector where other potential measurements have limited sensitivity or significant model dependence.
+We will discuss a range of models that can make quantitative predictions of this effect, and these are useful in providing guidance as to the expected signal size, and the precision required for making a measurement.
+However, the goal of the experiment is not to test any specific model, but to provide a clean and sensitive extraction of flavordependent nuclear effects in a sector where other potential measurements have limited sensitivity or significant model dependence.